 So here’s the perplexing story we’re confronted with this morning.
 Jesus tells of a clerical type who works for a credit agency, a bank we might say, who is about to lose his job because the owner looks into his work and finds that he’s been a bit slack and idle with calling in the debts.
 The fellow says to himself, “Damn, I’m about to lose my job!
 That means that I could be out on the streets begging.
 I’m not rough enough for a labouring job.
 What can I do?”
-Well, what he does is make himself some ‘friends’, that is, some people who owe him big-time, so that when he’s retrenched, he’ll at least be able to find a place to stay for a while.
+Well, what he does is make himself some ‘friends’, that is, some people who will owe him big-time, so that when he’s retrenched, he’ll at least be able to find a place to stay for a while.
 So he calls in the boss’s debtors, one by one, and reduces their debts by up to a half.
 He gets them to pay what they can, but makes it clear that they’re not really off the hook because they now owe HIM.
-Now, the funny thing is that the when boss hears about this, he commends the fellow for his shrewdness, and our clerical type gets to keep his job after all.
+Now, the funny thing is that when boss hears about this, he commends the fellow for his shrewdness, and our clerical type gets to keep his job after all.

 Now, you can probably imagine Jesus telling this story as a bit of an object-lesson in how evil the evil can get, right?
 But that’s not what Jesus does with the story.
 Quite the opposite.
 There is a sense in which Jesus then commends the shrewdness of the dishonest money-lender to his disciples as a modus-operandi for their own lives.
 Let me quote:

 Now what, in heaven’s name, is that all about?
 Is Jesus telling his disciples to make wealth dishonestly, that is, by ripping people off?
-And is he also telling them to spend that money within the community of faith in such a way that even heaven will owe them something in the end?
+And is he also telling them to spend that money in such a way that even heaven will owe them something in the end?
 Isn’t Jesus therefore recommending a course of action which actually contradicts the example of radical grace and generosity at the heart of his teaching?
 It certainly looks that way!
-But before we come to any too-quickly gained judgements, let us consider two other pieces of additional evidence from the ancient world.
+But before we come to any too-quickly gained judgements, let us consider two other pieces of additional evidence from the ancient Mediterranean world.

 Now, obviously, there’s a sense in which we cannot change that overnight.
-And getting all high-and-mighty in the boardrooms of BHP-Biliton, or on the floor of your plastering factory in Richmond, or whatever, is unlikely to achieve a revolution.
+Thousands have tried, and failed.
+And getting all high-and-mighty in the annual meetings of multi-nationals or the World Bank, or whatever, is unlikely to achieve a revolution.
 Let’s face it.
 But there are still things you can do to right the wrongs.
-You can use the relative power of your position to make yourself the friend of those who have less power.
+You can use the relative power of your position to make yourself the friend of those who have little power, those most beloved of God, those who are the true 'children of light'.
 Be shrewd.